slowernews/wisdom-tldr/chapters/introduction.md

 ### The real you

 <!--
-> *"I am not what happened to me, I am what I choose to become."  -- Carl Jung*
 > *"I'd woke up early and I took a long time getting ready to exist."  -- Fernando Pessoa*
-> *"Every next level of your life will demand a different you."  -- Leonardo DiCaprio* -->
+> *"Every next level of your life will demand a different you."  -- Leonardo DiCaprio*
+> *"When I let go of what I am, I become what I might be.
+When I let go of what I have, I receive what I need."  -- Lao Tzu* -->

 Your new life will cost you your old one.
 Do not fear your own potential.